Tag Archives for " software development "

 Want to find out how to use browser extensions?

 First, download the ColorPick Eyedropper extension for Google Chrome.
-Then go to another site about choosing the best chopsticks.
-The chopsticks article has a lot of images you can now analyze with that fancy new browser plugin of yours.
+Then go to any site that has a lot of images you can now analyze with that fancy new browser plugin of yours.

 Now let’s try another type of browser extension.
 Download the uBlock Origin extension for Firefox.
-Then go to the following 3 example pages about Pull Up Bars:
+Then go to the following example page about Pull Up Bars: https://comprogear.com/pull-up-bar/

-If you check the browser extension, you can see what tracking codes and advertisements were blocked on those three pull up bar sites.
+If you check the browser extension, you can see what tracking codes and advertisements were blocked on that pull up bar site.

 That’s the power of browser plugins!
 They can do just about anything you can imagine and more.